adalessa/laravel.nvim/README.md

 Currently in Alpha state.
 Any collaboration, issue reported is appreciated.

-Plugin for neovim to enhance the developement experience of laravel projects
+Plugin for Neovim to enhance the development experience of Laravel projects

 Quick executing of artisan commands

-The plugin relys in treesitter for php run so dont forget `TSInstall php`
+The plugin relies in Treesitter for php run so don't forget `TSInstall php`

 # Installation
 Lazy